alxsenigeria/EventCodeJam/00x00-Challenge/README.md

 ### Challenge 2: [Guy, Where you dey?]

 The second challenge, ni-ojuelegba.c is to test your navigation skills through the memory of your laptop.
 Complete the function void update(int *a, int *b).
 It receives two integer pointers int *a and int *b.
 Set the value of a to their sum, and b to their absolute difference.
-(There is no return value, and no return statement is neede.)
+(There is no return value, and no return statement is needed.)

 #### Sample Case